 Internship.
-During the third year, students complete a paid 1200 hour supervised internship, at least 600 hours of which must be in the schools (a limited number of non-school internship settings are available for up to 600 hours of the total experience).
+During the third year, students complete a paid 1200 hour supervised internship, at least 600 hours of which must be in the schools.
 Internships in nearby diverse rural, suburban, and urban settings allow students to practice and integrate the full range of school psychological services under supervision of credentialed faculty and field supervisors.